Meet Tim Jones and Kate Rahmeyer

 The board is responsible for ensuring financial stability while supporting the co-op’s commitment to the community.

-Beginning March 1st, co-op members will be able to cast their vote for the two candidates above.
-Votes may be cast in-person at either of our two stores or online using the Google Form below.
+Beginning March 1st, co-op members will be able to cast their vote for new candidates.
+Votes may be cast in-person at either of our two stores or online using a Google Form.

-New Directors are seated at the first Board meeting of the Board Year election Calendar, April 2024.
+New Directors are seated at the first Board meeting of the Board Year election Calendar in April.

 Election Schedule